-To be eligible to enroll in either practicum or internship, a student must have a GPA of 3.0 and no grade of incomplete.
+To be eligible to enroll in either practicum or internship, a student must have a GPA of 3.0, completed prerequisites by time of field experience, and no grade of Incomplete.
 Students also must have an updated criminal background check completed prior to field placement.